MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-powershell.md

   4. In the confirmation prompt, click **Continue**.
 The next message should indicate success, and you can close the browser or tab.

-  5. The command from step 1 proceeds to connect you to Exchange Online PowerShell.
+  5. The command from step 1 continues to connect you to Exchange Online PowerShell.

-#### Connect to Exchange Online PowerShell without a login prompt
+### Connect to Exchange Online PowerShell without a login prompt (unattended scripts)

+For complete instructions, see [App-only authentication for unattended scripts in Exchange Online PowerShell and Security & Compliance PowerShell](app-only-auth-powershell-v2.md).

 > [!IMPORTANT]
-> This example stores credentials locally, and is therefore not secure.
-Use this method only for brief testing purposes.
-For secure non-interactive connection methods, see [App-only authentication for unattended scripts in Exchange Online PowerShell and Security & Compliance PowerShell](app-only-auth-powershell-v2.md).
+> The following example also connects without a login prompt, but the credentials are stored locally, so this method is not secure.
+Consider using this method only for brief testing purposes.

 ```powershell
 $secpasswd = ConvertTo-SecureString -String '<YourPasswordHere>' -AsPlainText -Force